corporalcat/HTB-writeups/Spectra/index.md

 The user katie can run a binary with sudo, which is very interesting.
 ![](sudo-l.png)

-After searching about this binary, i found an article (https://isharaabeythissa.medium.com/sudo-privileges-at-initctl-privileges-escalation-technique-ishara-abeythissa-c9d44ccadcb9) that says this binary manages services in "/etc/init/".
+After searching about this binary, I found an article (https://isharaabeythissa.medium.com/sudo-privileges-at-initctl-privileges-escalation-technique-ishara-abeythissa-c9d44ccadcb9) that says this binary manages services in "/etc/init/".
 We can edit the service to run any command we want as root because we are using sudo.
 Running "sudo /sbin/initctl list" will list all the services.
 I chose to edit the test service and just give the root flag to katie's home directory.

 ![](rootflag.png)